 - You can get tested at select pharmacies only if you are not showing symptoms (asymptomatic) and meet the criteria listed on the Ontario.ca/covidtest website

-- You can speak directly with your health care provider
+- You can speak directly with your health care provider for more information

 * Targeted testing populations may change from time to time and individuals should confirm eligibility with their health care provider.

-Appointments at the COVID-19 Assessment Centre
+Appointments at COVID-19 Assessment Centre

 Before making an appointment at the COVID-19 Assessment Centre at Mount Sinai Hospital, please use this online self-assessment tool.
 With direct integration to virtual health care providers, you can access personalized guidance based on your individual symptoms.

 - Bookings can be made up to two days in advance.
 Please book one timeslot per person.
 For immediate family within your household, one timeslot can be used for a maximum of four people.

 - There is no age restriction as to who can be tested.